Get Dr. Carla's Updates and Expert Tips to Help Young Women and Girls Thrive in School and Life

 Fellowships and Grants

 CDC logoDr.
-Carla completed a two-year post-doctoral research fellowship appointment at the U.S. Centers for Disease Control and Prevention, Division of HIV/AIDS Prevention, where she investigated HIV prevention in communities of color and further explored the ways in which adolescent girls use media and hip hop culture to negotiate their sexuality, construct identity, and navigate adolescence.
+Carla completed a two-year post-doctoral research fellowship appointment at the U.S. Centers for Disease Control and Prevention, Division of HIV Prevention, where she investigated HIV prevention in communities of color and further explored the ways in which adolescent girls use media and hip hop culture to negotiate their sexuality, construct identity, and navigate adolescence.
 Her research has been funded by a number of institutions, fellowships, and grants, including:

 NIH logo